Kronborg: Ogier the Dane

 According to a legend linked to Arthurian myth, a Danish king known as Ogier the Dane (Danish: Holger Danske), was taken to Avalon by the enchantress Morgan le Fay.
 Ogier returned to rescue France from danger, then travelled to Kronborg castle, where he sleeps until he is needed to save his homeland.
 His beard has grown to extend along the ground.
 A statue of the sleeping Ogier (right) has been placed in the castle casemates.

 Culture Harbour Kronborg

 Kulturhavn Kronborg is an initiative of 2013 to offer a variety of culture experiences to residents and visitors to Helsingør.
 Kulturhavn Kronborg is a joint initiative by Kronborg Castle, Danish Maritime Museum, Kulturværftet and Helsingør harbour.

 Other

 The castle was the setting of the televised holiday series Jul på Kronborg (Christmas at Kronborg), which featured both Hamlet and Holger the Dane.
-'Elsinore Beer' is named for the castle and shown in the beer label logo in the 1983 comedy Strange Brew, starring Rick Moranis and Dave Thomas.
+'Elsinore Beer' is named for the castle in the 1983 comedy Strange Brew, starring Rick Moranis and Dave Thomas.